rach7777/monax-may/content/learn/smart_contracts.md

 ---

 layout: wide
-title:      "Explainer | Smart Contracts"
+title:      "Learn | Smart Contracts"
 excerpt:    "What are Smart Contracts and why are these distributed logic gateways so cool?"

 ---